Last updated Last updated April 10, 2025

 • Phone number: (855) 921-3711

-The fastest way to remove your information from TruthFinder is to directly go to their opt-out page and follow the prompts.
+The fastest way to remove your information from TruthFinder is to go directly to their opt-out page and follow the prompts.
 You will need to submit your email address, DOB, and legal name to find your record.
 Then, you need to request to have it suppressed in the “Desired Behavior” dropdown.
+Note that you will have to verify your identity if Truthfinder doesn’t have the email you use to opt out in their database.

 What is TruthFinder?